devyagurung/Conda_Files/README.md

 ## Methods:
 Steps in details
-II.
 Raw Sequencing Reads Analysis
    Fastq file data format
 1. 1st get the fastq raw data (RNA seq) from public databases.
-   ~ The fastq raw data (RNA seq) from public databases
+   ~ The fastq raw data (RNA seq) downloaded from public databases
      Website link of data collection: https://www.ebi.ac.uk/ena/browser/view/PRJEB2203?show=reads
 2. Then run fastqc to check the quality of your reads.
 3. Fastqc files were checked in Filezilla.
 Filezilla was installed in computer.